yodertv/Reminders/doc/README.md

 #####(Bug#6) Invalid date on history page in IE9.

 #Future Enhancements (backlog)
-- Test for multiple clients with different DBs.
+- Create login and session management so that I can test for multiple clients with different DBs.
 - Add unit testing.
 - Upgrade Bootstrap.
 - Consider making the build manifest in JSON notation rather than string.